rambasnet/Python-Fundamentals/labs/math/addtwonumbers/README.md

 2. Open your CS0Lab-... repo in VS Code
 2. Create lab folder **math** inside your CS0Lab-... repository
 3. Inside the lab folder, create a file: main.py
-4. Use the partial code stub provided in main.py file and fix all fixmes.
+4. Type the partial code stub provided in main.py file and fix all fixmes.
 (80 points)
 5. Follow best programming practices by using proper white spaces, comments, etc.

 ```txt